MicrosoftDocs/Virtualization-Documentation/virtualization/client_hyperv/quick_start/step9.md

 ```powershell
 get-command –module hyper-v | out-gridview
 ```
-Grid view of available Hyper-V commands: <!--I'd crop this screenshot to make it shorter.-->
+Grid view of available Hyper-V commands: <!--I'd crop this screenshot to make it shorter and get rid of the whitespace on the left.
+You only need enough to get the point across.
+They don't need to see everything..-->

 ![](media\command_grid.png)